-5.4.2 charge the Buyer interest (both before and after any judgment) on the amount unpaid at the rate of 2% per annum above the base rate from time to time of Lloyds TSB Group until payment in full is made; and
+5.5.2 charge the Buyer interest (both before and after any judgement) on the amount unpaid at the rate of 2% per annum above the base rate from time to time of Royal Bank of Scotland Plc until payment in full is made; and

-5.5 The Seller shall be entitled to payment for all installments of Goods delivered to the Buyer notwithstanding that the remainder of the Goods shall not have been delivered.
+5.6 The Seller shall be entitled to payment for all instalments of Goods delivered to the Buyer notwithstanding that the remainder of the Goods shall not have been delivered.

 6.1 Delivery of the Goods shall be made by the Buyer collecting the Goods at the Seller’s premises agreed between the Seller and the Buyer at any time after the Seller has notified the Buyer that the Goods are ready for collection or, if some other place for delivery is agreed by the Seller, by the Seller delivering the Goods to that place.

-6.2 Where the Seller agrees to deliver a large item of equipment other than at the Seller’s premises the Buyer shall be responsible for off-loading such goods from the Seller’s delivery vehicle at the agreed place of delivery.
+6.2 Where the Seller agrees to deliver an air handling unit or other large item of equipment other than at the Seller’s premises the Buyer shall be responsible for off-loading such Goods from the Seller’s delivery vehicle at the agreed place of delivery.
 The Seller shall on request at any time provide a copy of its guidelines from time to time for the movement and cranage of such goods.

 6.3 Any dates quoted for the delivery of the Goods are approximate only and the Seller shall not be liable for any delay in delivery of the Goods howsoever caused.
 Time for delivery shall not be of the essence of the Contract unless previously agreed by the Seller in writing.

-6.4 The Seller may make delivery by installments.
-Where Goods are to be delivered in installments each delivery shall constitute a separate contract and failure by the Seller to deliver any one or more of the installments in accordance with these conditions or any claim by the Buyer in respect of any one or more installments shall not entitle the Buyer to treat the Contract as a whole as repudiated.
+6.4 The Seller may make delivery by instalments.
+Where Goods are to be delivered in instalments each delivery shall constitute a separate contract and failure by the Seller to deliver any one or more of the instalments in accordance with these Conditions of Sale or any claim by the Buyer in respect of any one or more instalments shall not entitle the Buyer to treat the Contract as a whole as repudiated.